 : Printer-Friendly Format

-The ferry is owned by the Washington State Department of Transportation and operated by WSDOT's Eastern Division, based in Spokane.
-The vessel operates seven days a week, 18 hours a day.
-The crew can observe both landings from one of them, and waits at a landing until a vehicle appears, thus avoiding empty crossings.
+The Martha S was built at the nearby town of Coulee Dam, and traveled from the shipyard to the launch point on her own power.
+Diesel-driven propellers on both ends meant that she never had to be backed into a landing.
+The vessel had a 12-car capacity and was 80 feet long with a 30-foot beam.
+Powered by two Detroit Diesel 6-71 engines, she made the crossing in about 12 minutes.
+The Martha S was owned by the Washington State Department of Transportation (WSDOT; previously the Department of Highways) and operated by WSDOT's Eastern Division based in Spokane.
+The vessel operated seven days a week, 18 hours a day.
+The crew could observe both landings from one of them, and waited at a landing until a vehicle arrived, thus avoiding empty crossings.

 Travel through time (chronological order):